Research Jobs at University of Texas Medical Branch with Visa Sponsorship

 Which visa types does University of Texas Medical Branch commonly use for Research roles?

 UTMB sponsors H-1B visas for Research professionals in specialty occupation roles, and also supports F-1 OPT and F-1 CPT for students and recent graduates completing research-related degrees.
-TN status is available for Canadian and Mexican nationals in qualifying research classifications.
+TN visa status is available for Canadian and Mexican nationals in qualifying research classifications.
 The right category depends on your nationality, degree level, and the specific position offered.

 What qualifications does UTMB expect for Research positions?